 Configuring your iOS device for ÉlanVPN

-The following instructions apply to iOS devices (iPhones and iPads) running version 6 or later.
+The following instructions apply to iOS devices, including iPhone, iPad, and iPod touch, running iOS 9.0 or later.
 (The client will not install on older iPhone 4s or 5s.)

 I. Installing the Client Software

 First, you need to obtain the latest OpenVPN client built for your system.
 An iOS port of OpenVPN 2.3 can be found here in the Apple store.

 Either download this installer directly onto your device, or download it onto your computer and then transfer it to your device, e.g. via wifi or using a USB connection.